bertigert/Deezer-Lyrics-Sync/README.md

   - Each entry with line by line synced lyrics takes ~1KB of storage
   - Each entry with word by word synced lyrics takes ~2-3KB of storage

-Depending on what you listen to, the cache would take up between 5MB and 30MB of storage approximately.
+Depending on what you listen to, the full cache would take up between 5MB and 30MB of storage approximately.